skoolkid/skoolkit/_sources/extending.txt

 Graphics
 --------
-If you are going to implement custom image-creating ``#CALL`` methods or skool macros, you will need to make use of the skoolkit.skoolhtml.Udg class.
+If you are going to implement custom image-creating ``#CALL`` methods or skool macros, you will need to make use of the skoolkit.graphics.Udg class.

 The Udg class represents an 8x8 graphic (8 bytes) with a single attribute byte, and an optional mask.

-.. autoclass:: skoolkit.skoolhtml.Udg
+.. autoclass:: skoolkit.graphics.Udg

+   .. versionchanged:: 5.4
+      The Udg class moved from skoolkit.skoolhtml to skoolkit.graphics.

 A simple ``#INVERSE`` macro that creates an inverse image of a UDG might be implemented like this::

-  from skoolkit.skoolhtml import HtmlWriter, Udg from skoolkit.skoolmacro import parse_ints
+  from skoolkit.graphics import Udg from skoolkit.skoolhtml import HtmlWriter from skoolkit.skoolmacro import parse_ints

   class GameHtmlWriter(HtmlWriter):